Two Walks Exploring the Sights, Sounds and Smells of Old Park Wood

 Anna Daniels, Reserves Officer at Herts and Middlesex Wildlife Trust

 Old Park Wood was listed in the Domesday Book as a breeding and hunting ground.
 A century ago, it was used by patients from the hospital to exercise as they recovered from Tuberculosis.
-The reserve is a Site of Special Scientific Interest (SSSI) and supports Coralroot Bittercress, a rarity in both the UK and Hertfordshire, which grows in the damper areas of the site.
+The reserve is a Site of Special Scientific Interest (SSSI) and supports Coralroot Bittercress Cardamine bulbifera, scarce in the UK, which grows in the damper areas of the site.
 It is thought that Old Park Wood has been continuously wooded since Saxon times and is dominated by Oak, Hazel, Silver Birch, Holly, Cherry, Hornbeam, Sweet Chestnut, Alder and Ash.
-At this time of year, the woodland floor is adorned by a spectacular carpet of Bluebells and birdsong fills the air.
+In springtime, the woodland floor is adorned by a spectacular carpet of Bluebells and birdsong fills the air.

 Getting there